minlux/dymon/README.md

 Each command starts with `0x1B` followed by a "command selector byte" and optional parameter data.
 These parameter are little endian encoded.

 The label itself is given by a bitmap "blob".
 In a preceeding header some meta information are defined.
-Among other things the width (number of columns) and height (number of rows) of the label - in pixels.
+Among other things the width (number of columns) and height (number of rows) of the bitmap, the label length, print density, print quality...

-The bitmap-bytes are mapped to the label row by row, column by column.
+The bits of the bitmap blob are mapped to label pixels row by row, column by column (Z)
 * It starts in upper left corner with bit 7 of the first bitmap-byte.
 * The next pixel (1st row, 2nd column) is followed by bit 6 ...
 * There is a wrap around at the end of each row ...